adobe/helix-home/docs/architecture.md

 The goal of this document is to provide this explanation and give a lay of the land of the Helix architecture.

-The three main areas in Project Helix are:
+The four main areas in Project Helix are:

 - **EDGE** delivery through the Fastly Edge computing platform
 - **PIPE** markdown-based content transformation into hypermedia